davelyon/ios-font-size-tester/README.md

 <img src="fonts.gif" width="311px" />

+Generate a gif like this via the included script: `./gifit.sh` (Requires imagemagick)

 ## Supported By:

 iOS Dev Recipes and related open source projects are maintained by [Dave Lyon](http://davelyon.net/) and [Traboule Software](https://www.traboulesoftware.com/).